 Many young people are growing up having never been taught to reverence the Lord.
 Thus, life, whether their own or another’s and doing what is good and what is right holds no value to them.
 This knowledge alone leads me to tell every young person and adult alike, to be careful of the people that you surround yourself with because everyone is not your friend.
 There are some people whose only desire is to bring hurt, harm, chaos, and confusion into the lives of those that they meet.

 Just because someone appears to be “good” doesn’t mean that they are.
 A person will always reveal their true character, in time.
 Even an actor has to take a break, in between performances.

-And, let’s be honest, it’s difficult enough to navigate the waters of adolescence with school-work, extra circular activities, and familial responsibilities that allowing individuals who do not share your same morals, values, and ethics, into your friend circle, is an unnecessary burden to bear.
+And, let’s be honest, it’s diﬃcult enough to navigate the waters of adolescence with school-work, extracurricular activities, and family responsibilities that allowing individuals who do not share your same morals, values, and ethics, into your friend circle, is an unnecessary burden to bear.